Falklands Last Minute Cruise Deals (2025): Last Minute Cruises to Falklands - Cruise Critic

 14 Nights

-Port: Ushuaia • Paradise Island • Antarctica • Stanley • Puerto Madryn • Montevideo • +2 more
+Port: Buenos Aires • Montevideo • Puerto Madryn • Punta Arenas • Chilean Fjords • Ushuaia • +4 more

 18 Nights